Accessible Hotel Furniture: Innovative Design Solutions

 A custom hotel furniture manufacturer can supply samples, prototypes, and detailed drawings that will illustrate ADA compliance issues, thereby saving you time and money.

-Furniture and Features to Focus On:
+4 Key Accessible Hotel Furniture and Features to Consider

 While it is true that all state and local codes vary when it comes to ADA guidelines, there are some areas within guest rooms that commonly require special design.
+Here are four:

 Beds